Why Family Business Stocks Are Better – Why They Outperform (Owner-Operated Businesses Have Skin In The Game)

 A respected investor told me, “You end up with the shareholders you deserve”.
 I’m hoping that’s true (2011 letter)…… It takes lots of time and effort to attract and educate competent shareholder/partners.
 The last thing we want them to do, is sell (2013 letter).

 -Mark Leonard, CEO of Constellation Software

 Most family-members consider themselves business owners and thus take a long-term view of their investment.
-According to Harvard Business Review the average holding period for a publicly traded equity was about seven years in the 1950s, while it’s now around six months.
+According to Harvard Business Review , the average holding period for a publicly traded equity was about seven years in the 1950s, while it’s now around six months.
 Quite a difference!
-Furthermore, in the 1950s households owned about 90% of the shares of US Corporations, but today institutions own over 65% of public companies.
+Furthermore, in the 1950s households owned about 90% of US Corporations’ shares, but today institutions own over 65% of public companies.

 A family business manages their own money

 I think it’s safe to say that most people are more careless with other people’s money than their own, just like Adam Smith wrote in The Wealth of Nations.
 Most people are more frugal with their own money than someone else’s.
 The economist and thinker Milton Friedman set up this matrix in Free to Choose:

 |Whose Money||You||Someone Else|